A Fresh Blue and Pink Tablescape For a Beautiful Spring

 Closeup of water and wine glasses on a set table

-On this table, I acutally set two different wine glass types – they have different shapes, which do actually change the way the wine smells and tastes.
+On this table, I set two different wine glass types – they have different shapes, which do actually change the way the wine smells and tastes.
 (There’s science behind this, but I still wasn’t convinced until I did some blind taste tests.
 It’s really fascinating!)

 I often set one Bordeaux and one Pinot shaped glass for each couple, so we can see what happens in the different glasses.
 Pretty fun, and also pretty on the table!